Friedrich Wilhelm von Seydlitz: Development of cavalry tactics

 After Frederick concluded the peace on 25 December 1748, Seydlitz returned with his squadron to Trebnitz.
 In the subsequent years of peace, Seydlitz developed flexible cavalry tactics.
 He assembled a plan on tactical form and training for the Prussian cavalry and presented it to the King.
 Frederick approved the procedures and Seydlitz established a rigorous training program.
 He would leave his own estate by jumping the gate; he required similar horsemanship from all his men, regardless of whether they were cuirassiers, hussars or dragoons.
 They had to be capable of galloping across broken fields, wheeling in formation, and riding in close action.
 Furthermore, they had to be prepared to support any movement of infantry, or to react to any action from the enemy.
-Under Seydlitz's direction, Prussian cavalry learned to use only their swords, as pistols or carbines could not be fired with accuracy and had to be reloaded.
+Under Seydlitz's direction, possibly influenced by the ideas of Frederik Sirtema van Grovestins, Prussian cavalry learned to use only their swords, as pistols or carbines could not be fired with accuracy and had to be reloaded.
 Frederick set up straw dummies for his troopers to shoot; their shots were woefully inaccurate, but Seydlitz's tactics demonstrated that the troopers could hit their target with a sword every time.
-Generally, cavalry horses were the sturdy warm-blood Trakehners, from Frederick's stud farm in Trakenhen, East Prussia.
+Generally, cavalry horses were the sturdy Trakehners, from Frederick's stud farm in Trakehnen, East Prussia.

 On 21 September 1752, after a successful review in which the different cavalry forms demonstrated their competencies, the King promoted Seydlitz to lieutenant colonel and the commander-in-chief of cavalry and, on 13 October of the same year, to the commander of the Dragoon Regiment Württemberg No. 12, whose staff was at Treptow.
 Frederick was not satisfied with the regiment's performance, and instructed Seydlitz to "put it back into order".
 In 1753 Frederick appointed Seydlitz to the command of the 8th Cuirassiers.
 In Seydlitz's hands, this regiment soon became a model for the rest of the Prussian Army's mounted force.
 In 1755 Frederick promoted him to colonel.

 By the start of the Seven Years' War, Seydlitz's transformed cavalry had become Frederick's pride and joy: it had unrivaled training and an esprit de corps bolstered by Frederick's confidence in its members, and by their confidence in Seydlitz.
 The King had issued orders that no Prussian cavalryman would allow himself to be attacked without a commensurate response, under penalty of being cashiered; consequently, Prussian cavalrymen were active, impetuous and aggressive.
 For the King, Seydlitz's cavalry became the dynamic factor in the army of the state, and would be the tool by which Frederick could challenge empires.
 In 1756, Seydlitz's cavalry became Frederick's weapon of choice.